alexandertrefz/essence/Readme.md

 packages/cli/bin/essence test Standings.es      # one file's tests
-packages/cli/bin/essence test -f leader         # only the tests whose name says "leader" packages/cli/bin/essence test --skip-tag slow   # leave a tag out; --tag runs only that tag
+packages/cli/bin/essence test -f leader         # only the tests whose name says "leader" packages/cli/bin/essence test --skip-tag slow   # leave a tag out; --tag runs only that tag packages/cli/bin/essence test --watch           # stay up, re-run what each save reaches
 ```

+`--watch` stays running and re-runs only the tests a change reached — the entries whose module graph holds the
+file that was saved — then clears the screen and reprints the whole picture, so what is on screen is the state
+of the project rather than a log.
+A line ending in a `§?` value comment answers with what it held: an ordinary
+comment to a build, a probe to a test run.

 `--json` writes the run as one JSON event per line.
 A project skips tags by default by naming them in the
 nearest `package.json`, under `{ "essence": { "test": { "skipTags": ["slow"] } } }`.